 The purpose of any app review website is to gather as many reviews as possible from trustworthy or verified sources and use them to help clients choose the right company for the job.

-While reviewing websites can be helpful when choosing a company to work on developing your app, it’s crucial to keep in mind that review websites are a business.
+While reviewing websites can be helpful for finding the perfect app developer for your business and when choosing a company to work on developing your app, it’s crucial to keep in mind that review websites are a business.
 And businesses will always try to monetize everything they can on their platforms.

 So it’s not uncommon for review websites to monetize their platform by making users pay for additional reviews, listing projects, premium placement, or even putting your company logo on the company page.
 Sometimes, important information can even be obscured behind paywalls.